 Stock Return/Purchase Date Calculator for the S&P 500 - Buying on Price Dips is Profitable

-Use the calculator to see how buy-and-hold investing has performed for a specified investing period for the S&P 500 using inflation-adjusted monthly price data from Yale University economist Robert Shiller.
-Inflation-adjusted monthly prices are from January 1905 through the present.
+Use the calculator to see how buy-and-hold investing has performed for a specified investing period for the S&P 500 using inflation-adjusted monthly price data from ONLINE DATA ROBERT SHILLER.
+Prices used by the calculator are from January 1905 through the present.

 The calculator displays a chart of percent returns for a selected period for a given stock highlighting the profitable investment dates in green and the unprofitable ones in red.